lierdakil/pandoc-crossref/README.md

 ```

 They can be YAML strings as well.
 In that case, prefix would be the same regardless of number of references.

+They can also be used with first character capitalized, i.e. `FigPrefix`, etc. In this case, these settings will override default reference capitailzation settings.

 ### Templates